OS: Android 11

 Battery: 4,000 mAh

-The Google Pixel 5, for all its strengths and faults, is a strange and confusing phone.
+The Google Pixel 5 is a strange phone.

-As consumers, we’re conditioned to expect that a new version of something is better than whatever it’s replacing, and that's usually the case.
+It confuses me because it's both a wonderful phone and a strange one because, as consumers, we’re conditioned to expect that a new version of something is better than whatever it’s replacing.
+That's usually the case.
 In some ways, the Pixel 5 is better — at $699, it costs $100 less than the Pixel 4 did.
-The new Pixel has a much larger battery with wireless reverse charging; and, of course, it sports 5G connectivity.
+The new Pixel has a much larger battery with wireless reverse charging, 128GB of base storage, and a new ultrawide lens; and, of course, it sports 5G connectivity.

 However, the Pixel 5 certainly isn’t better in every way.
 Critically, Google has chosen a lower-tier chipset to keep costs down and ditched some of the Pixel 4’s more advanced and unique features, like its 3D Face Unlock system.
 It’s also hard to discuss Google’s newest range-topping phone without mentioning its $200-cheaper sibling, the Pixel 4a 5G.
 That phone shares the Pixel 5’s processor and camera, among other things, allowing it to match the flagship in most key areas.